Posts Tagged ‘summer’

 Methods of Canning

 There are two methods of canning, each corresponding to the type of food you are looking to can.
-It is important that you choose the correct method for what you want to can, as it can be crucial in ensuring your food isn’t susceptible to bacteria.
+It is important that you choose the correct method for what you want to can.
+This can be crucial in ensuring your food isn’t susceptible to bacteria.

 Water Bath Canning: This method is used for foods and vegetables with acidic content.
 This is what you use for jams and jellies as well as for pickles.
 The process of water bath canning is fairly easy, and is a great starting point for beginner canners.